LiamChentoufi/Fed-Speeches-2024/README.md

 # Fed-Speeches-2024
+What is the price of a word?

-Made possible by the Pace University 2023-2024 Provost's Student-Faculty Undergraduate Research Grant
+Project made possible by the Pace University 2023-2024 Provost's Student-Faculty Undergraduate Research Grant